Flashes of past paradise as Philippines' Boracay empties for makeover

 “The ocean, the over-development, the waste - Boracay just can’t handle it.”

-Editing by Philip McClellan
+Editing by Philip McClellan, Robert Birsel